CosmodiumCS/MK19-EarthInvader/README.md

 # Earth-Invader v0.2
-Discord bot using the cryptography toolkit of [Codex](https://github.com/CosmodiumCS/Codex-Project)
+Discord bot using the cryptography toolkit of [SkeletonKey](https://github.com/CosmodiumCS/SkeletonKey)

 ## Usage
-Usage continues the trend of the Cryptex suite often.
+Usage continues the trend of the SkeletonKey suite often.
 See the help menu by simply using `*help`.

 ## Setting up yourself
 Should you want to use the code yourself, you need only replace the Discord token in `main.py`, and generate an invite link of your own.

 #### Token
 You will need to add your own token in `main.py` under `client.run()`.
-It is reccommended that it is stored in a `.env` file for better security.
+It is recommended that it is stored in a `.env` file for better security.
 This `.env` file should be located in the root of the project directory.
 Simply add your token in the file as:

 ```
 TOKEN=your token here